cjmccaskill/Post_Cohort_Todo/readme.md

 As you learn things, build small projects to practice what you learned and deploy them!

-## Sending Out Job Application
+## Sending Out Job Applications

 - Expect output of 2 Quality Applications in one hour (Custom Cover Letter + Resume)
-- For each quality resume supplement with 3 LinkedIn Quick Apply's
+- For each quality resume supplement with 4 LinkedIn Quick Apply's
+Goal: Minimum 5 hours/wk, 10 quality applications, + 20 LinkedIn Easy Applies (30 applications a week, MINIMUM)

 ## Branding Networking